Blog Archive

 2021-04-23

-We Desperately Need To Get Off Oil, But Batteries Are A Bad Idea For Fueling Vehicles! by Rev. J.T.
+We Desperately Need To Get Off Oil, But Batteries Are A Bad Idea For Fueling Vehicles! - Rev. J.T.
 Smith

 I am in no way supporting Big Oil with what I'm about to say as petrol as a fuel is an environmental disaster.
 There is no denying that at all.